Break Me If You Can

 I moved before I could think about it.
 One second I was standing there trying to look intimidating, and the next my hand was fisted in the front of his jersey and we were close enough that I could count the individual flecks of gold in those weird yellow-green eyes.

-His scent was everywhere now, overwhelming, and my wolf, the part of me I kept locked away, always, because Harringtons don't lose control, Hudson, we are better than that, stirred restlessly in my chest.
+His scent was everywhere now, overwhelming, and something deep in my chest pulled tight, restless, wrong.
+The part of me I kept locked away, always, because Harringtons don't lose control, Hudson, we are better than that.

 "You don't know anything about me," I said, low and dangerous.